Energy supplier Bohemia Energy to leave Czech market as prices soar

-Bohemia Energy, the largest group of alternative energy suppliers in Czechia, with around 900,000 customers, is leaving the Czech energy market due to the rapid rise in energy prices, the Czech News Agency reported.
+Bohemia Energy, the largest group of alternative energy suppliers in Czechia, with around 900,000 customers, is leaving the Czech energy market due to the rapid rise in energy prices, the company announced on October 13.

+The continuing growth in energy prices has triggered the bankruptcy of the company.

 The group will apply to the Energy Regulatory Authority (ERA) to revoke licenses of all its companies, Bohemia Energy, Comfort Energy, Energie CS, Europe Easy Energy, Amper Market and X Energie.
 All the customers will be provided energy by the so-called supplier of last resort – i.e. the main supplier in the distribution territory.